 I’m totally smitten with all the possibilities that Epoxy Clay offers to the jewelry artist.
 Understanding some basics of how to mix it, even before you take it out of the package, will help a great deal as you explore this new medium.
 Check out this video we did with fusionbeads.com on How To Mix and Use Epoxy Clay!

 Here is a transcript of the video to follow along or refer back to.

 Epoxy Clay is a two-part epoxy clay that doesn’t require any baking, it air dries.
 By mixing equal parts of the clay together, you create an adhesive that is incredibly strong.

 The package comes in a box like this, these are some of the projects that you can do but it is definitely not limited to crystals.
 It can do so many things and I hope that you have an opportunity to watch some of the videos that I’m going to be shooting on all of the fun things that you can do with this product.

 Part A (color) and Part B (hardener)

-Inside of the kit of crystal clay comes the part A and part B. These are the two parts that once mixed together you will have up to 90 to 120 minutes to work with the clay before it sets.
+Inside of the kit of Epoxy Clay comes the part A and part B. These are the two parts that once mixed together you will have up to 90 to 120 minutes to work with the clay before it sets.
 Once it sets, you no longer can embed and it becomes really, really hard.
 It continues to cure for 14 to 16 hours but it is firm to the touch after two hours.